holderbaum/resume/resume.md

 ---

-# Résumé: Jakob Holderbaum
+# Profile of Jakob Holderbaum

 I am a Freelance Consultant and Software Developer, who is eager to help you and your team to build successful products.
 You can book me for software and hardware development and consulting, user centered product design, agile transformation and as a workshop facilitator.

 ## I am an Agile Enthusiast.